 General DUNFORD.
 Absolutely, Senator.
-That really is probably the primary focus of our post-2014 contribution will be advising and assisting in the institutions where we grow noncommissioned officers, where we grow officers, where we develop integrated combined arms capability.
-That will be among the more important tasks we have post-2014 is leadership development.
-And that is the same for our coalition partners who will also contribute.
+That really is probably the primary focus of our post-2014 contribution will be advising and assisting in the institutions where we grow NCOs, where we grow officers, and where we develop integrated combined arms capability.
+Among the more important tasks we have post-2014 is leadership development.
+That is the same for our coalition partners who will also contribute.